Diplomats battle it out in runoff for Cyprus' presidency

 Some 561,000 citizens are eligible to vote, and both Nikos Christoulides, the ex-foreign minister, and Andreas Mavroyiannis are hoping for a higher turnout than the 72% who cast ballots in the first round a week ago.

-Turnout in the first three hours of voting Sunday reached 12.5%, nearly a percentage point more than last week.
+Turnout through the first half of voting stood at 35.4%, nearly 2 points more than last week.

 Christodoulides, 49, garnered 32% of the vote in the first round, while Mavroyiannis, 66, clinched second place with a surprisingly strong 29.6.%